 The Division of "ECS - Esophagus, Cardia & Stomach Surgery" was founded within the Section of Surgery in 2014.
 The name was changed to OG (Oesophago Gastric) surgery in 2016.

 OG Surgery is a substantial "transferable competency" which requires the acquisition of "Knowledges" in basic sciences required in the development of clinical, operative and endoscopical skills as well as specialized "Knowledges and Skills" in managing congenital and acquired diseases and injuries of the upper part of the gastrointestinal tract, which are treated by operative and other interventions.

-The "transferable competency" of ECS Surgery covers acute and nonacute diseases and injuries and acute and elective procedures in patients of all ages.
+The "transferable competency" of OG Surgery covers acute and nonacute diseases and injuries and acute and elective procedures in patients of all ages.

 It provides for the operative and non-operative management, i.e. prevention, diagnosis, evaluation, decision making, treatment, intensive care and rehabilitation of patients with pathological processes that affect these organs including the management of pain.

 It also involves the necessary knowledge and expertise leading to referral to specialised centers when this is indicated and possible, and where this is not possible because of time or geographical considerations, to possess the multi-specialty skills to carry out these interventions safely.

 OG Surgery cooperates with other surgical specialties, e.g. anesthesia, intensive care, emergency medicine, radiology, pediatrics, internal medicine, geriatrics, rehabilitation medicine and pharmacy in the management of patients.

 The OG surgeon must have acquired and must maintain specialised "Knowledges" and "Knowledges and Skills" (precisely defined in this additional catalogue) relating to the diagnosis, preoperative, operative and postoperative management in the following areas of primary responsibility: